These resources are provided for informational purposes only. Please read all disclosures as you use these services at your own risk.

 - Two Level 2 plugs near the entrance to the Allen House (new!)

-- Four Level 2 plugs in the Converse Lot (coming soon!)
+- Four Level 2 plugs in the Converse Lot (new!)

 About the Charging Stations: